themiscadiz/Assignment2/README.md

 <!-- For your assignments you might consider  -->
 # Notes & Process
 For this assignment I decided to use one or the design suggested in the assignment post.

 ![image](https://github.com/themiscadiz/Assignment2/blob/master/Images%20from%20Documentation/1.png?raw=true)

 The clear hierarchy and grid, helps me to understand better the process to understand better about layout organization.
 For the redesign exercise, I started from creating a Style Guide of the swiss poster:

+**Website about New York**
+In the theme of new york I decided to work in this assignmentr with Loisaida.
+It is was was call for newyoricans the Lower East Side neiborghood.
+This neighborhood has a rich history of social activism for the newyorican community, specially in the 60's, 70's and 80's.
+In this redesign website web document that remembrance their participants and its contrubution.

 **Style guide of Swiss Poster**